Wilton, Ryedale

 Wilton is a small village and civil parish near Pickering in North Yorkshire, England.
 The village is 4 mi east of Pickering, 12 mi west of Scarborough, and 10 mi north-east of Malton.

 History

 Wilton is mentioned in the Domesday Book as belonging to William the Conqueror, and having 47 ploughlands and associated meadowland.
-The name Wilton shares a common route with Wilton in what is now Redcar and Cleveland, and Bishop's Wilton in the East Riding.
+The name Wilton shares a common root with Wilton in what is now Redcar and Cleveland, and Bishop's Wilton in the East Riding.
 All are thought to be from Wildetuna, meaning waste; all three were described in the Domesday survey as having parts which were waste.
 The Inclosure Act 1773 provided for up to 700 acre of land to be divided up.